devopsgroup-io/catapult/README.md

 ## Syncing Your Fork ##

-To keep your fork updated with the latest from devopsgroup.io Release Management, please do the following.
+To keep your fork updated with the latest from devopsgroup.io Catapult Release Management, please do the following.

 1. git remote add upstream https://github.com/devopsgroup-io/release-management.git
 2. git fetch upstream